az67128/trood-core-bundler-template/docs/api/compConfig.rst

 .. attribute:: include

 Array of string.
-List of column names to include in list output
+List of column names to include in the list output

 .. attribute:: exclude

 Array of string.
-List of column names to exclude in list output
+List of column names to exclude in the list output

 .. attribute:: filters